IJCAI2018-GIGL/ijcai2018-gigl-supplemental/README.md

 2. *.generated.h is the C++ file that is translated from GIGL using an automated translator
 3. *.manual.h is the handwritten C++ with mostly same semantics as the GIGL source file
 4. GiglDefaultInclude.h and all files in the commons folder are GIGL libary files.
 They are the same in the four examples.
-5. Other .cpp and .h are example specific C++ source files that interfaces with GIGL, which can compile with either the *.generated.h or *.manual.h to generate the excutable.
+5. Other .cpp and .h files are example specific C++ source files that interfaces with GIGL, which can compile with either the *.generated.h or *.manual.h to generate the excutable.

 NOTE: LSystemTree and Dungeon_BSP example needs OpenGL and SDL library to compile and execute.